compsys-progtools/gh-inclass-fa25-Icraft287/about.md

 # About me

-1. I was on NBC's World of Dance
+I was on NBC's World of Dance

-2. I played baseball in school
+I played baseball in school
+I love steak